soonchangAI/GenerativeAdversarialNetworksNotes/Lecture 1 Notes/README.md

     * Generates objects component-by-component.
     * Must have a *big picture* in its mind.
     * There is relationship between components of output.
-    * For example, generating response for Chatbot word by word.
+    * For example, generating response for Chatbot word-by-word.
     * Words in a sentence have dependency with each other.
     * Cannot treat each of the word independently / separately.
     * Should treat them as a whole / considered globally.